CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%notice note%}}
 - Do *not* add VLAN 4094 to the bridge VLAN list; VLAN 4094 for the peer link subinterface **cannot** be configured as a bridged VLAN with bridge VIDs under the bridge.
-- Do not use 169.254.0.1 as the MLAG peer link IP address; Cumulus Linux uses this address exclusively for {{<link url="Border-Gateway-Protocol-BGP#bgp-unnumbered" text="BGP unnumbered">}} interfaces.
+- Do not use 169.254.0.1 as the MLAG peer link IP address; Cumulus Linux uses this address for {{<link url="Border-Gateway-Protocol-BGP#bgp-unnumbered" text="BGP unnumbered">}} interfaces.
 - When you configure MLAG manually in the `/etc/network/interfaces` file, the changes take effect when you bring the peer link interface up with the `sudo ifreload -a` command.
 Do **not** use `systemctl restart clagd.service` to apply the new configuration.
 {{%/notice%}}